VASTDynamics/Vaporizer2/README.md

 - Hotkeys for most important editor functions
 ### Available platforms and formats
 - Available formats: VST2 / VST3 / AU / AAX / LV2 plugins and a standalone version
-- Available platforms (64-bit): macOS (native Mac M1/M2 silicon support with neon vector extensions), Windows and Linux.
+- Available platforms (64-bit): macOS (native Mac M1/M2 silicon support with neon vector extensions), Windows and Linux
 - 32-bit plug-ins can be build with CMake if needed
 ### Minimum system requirements
 - Any CPU that supports AVX or SSE2 (Intel, AMD or arm)